Grismar/py7za/docs/index.md

-# Py7za
+# Py7za (pizza)

 !!!
 Info
-    - created using Python 3.9.10, and PyCharm (backwards compatible to Python 3.8)
+    - created using Python 3.9.10, and PyCharm (backwards compatible up to and including Python 3.8)
     - dependency on [conffu](https://pypi.org/project/conffu/) for CLI and .json configuration, only when installing with `[box]` option

+Install with the `[box]` option to get the command-line utility or without it if you only plan to use Py7za in your own Python scripts.

 Navigate using the tree on the left, or jump to: